 What options for damages exist after a bike accident?

 Over 90% of cyclists in Portland also own cars, however this number is gradually declining among new homeowners.
 Currently, if you are a cyclist and you cause an accident or you have been injured, you rely on your own auto insurance coverage to reap damages.
 But why have car insurance if your bike is your primary method of transportation?
-Although the limitability of options for proper coverage is a blow to those who reject cars, there are a few workarounds to ensure you are covered when the unexpected happens.
+Although the limited options for proper coverage is a blow to those who reject cars, there are a few workarounds to ensure you are covered when the unexpected happens.
 It is important to know your options in case of a single-vehicle crash, a hit and run, or a crash with an uninsured motorist.

 If you are an uninsured cyclist who does not pay for auto insurance, you should consider some form of health insurance.
 With health insurance you can appeal to your own policy even if the driver who caused your injuries has proper insurance coverage.
 As mentioned, health insurance coverage cannot extend to lost wages or property damage; however, your medical bills can escalate quickly and are often your biggest expense.
 Be aware that if after your insurance kicks in and covers your expenses you receive extra damages for medical bills from the driver’s insurance policy, you may be required to reimburse your health insurance provider.